 Fruit/Seeds: An elongated, narrow, light brown acorn, 1 to 1 1/2 inches long, pointy ends, often distinctly cone-shaped; scaly, gray-brown cap covers 1/4 to 1/3 of acorn, matures in one year in early fall.

-Where You Will Find It?: Quercus agrifolia grows west of the Sierra Nevada from Mendocino County south to Baja California in Mexico.
-Normally the tree is found on well drained soils of coastal hills and plains, often near year round or perennial streams.
+Quercus agrifolia grows west of the Sierra Nevada from Mendocino County south to Baja California in Mexico.
+Normally the tree is found on well drained soils of coastal hills and plains, often near year-round or perennial streams.
 While normally found within 100 kilometers of the Pacific Ocean at elevations less than 700 meters, in southern California it occasionally occurs at up to 1,500 meters in altitude.
-Coast Live Oak is the only California native oak that actually thrives in the coastal environment, although it is rare on the immediate shore; it enjoys the mild winter and summer climate afforded by ocean proximity, and it is somewhat tolerant of aerosol-borne sea salt.
+Coast live oak is the only California native oak that actually thrives in the coastal environment, although it is rare on the immediate shore; it enjoys the mild winter and summer climate afforded by ocean proximity, and it is somewhat tolerant of aerosol-borne sea salt.
 The coastal fog supplies further buffering from the rainless California summer heat.

-Other notes: Coast Live Oak forms hybrids with other oak species, so can be tricky to identify.
+Coast live oak forms hybrids with other oak species, so can be tricky to identify.
 This and other oaks have been hit hard by Sudden Oak Death, spread by the plant pathogen Phytophthora ramorum.